Curriculum Vitae

 Short Bio:

 Matt Villeneuve (Turtle Mountain Chippewa descent) is Assistant Professor of U.S. History and American Indian Studies at the University of Wisconsin-Madison, where he teaches courses in American Indian History, Native education, and environmental history.
 His research focuses on Native histories of education and schooling.
-His current book project, Instrumental Indians: John Dewey and the Problem of the Frontier, 1884-1959, is an intellectual history of America’s most prominent philosopher of education and democracy and his relationship to the anti-democratic nature of federal Indian schooling.
+His first book project, tentatively titled Instrumental Indians: John Dewey and Indigenous Education, is an intellectual history of America’s most prominent philosopher of education and democracy and his relationship to the anti-democratic nature of federal Indian schooling.
+His current book project, Seven Generations of Native Education: From Land to the Liberal Arts at Morris, Minnesota, examines seven different regimes of teaching and learning at a former Indian industrial boarding school to illustrate how Native lifeways of education have endured, integrated, and even surpassed schooling.

 Education